How to put up curtains

 Curtains

-For the width, we recommend buying curtains at least twice the width of the window, to ensure full coverage when closed, and folds when open.
+For the width, you should buy curtains at least twice the width of the window, to make sure they're fully covered when closed and they fold when open.

 For the height (aka ‘the drop’), the curtains can be anything from just above and below your window, to covering the entire wall.
 The longer the curtain, the bigger the room seems.